cettia/cettia.github.io/guides/cettia-tutorial.md

 As for deployment, it's just a web application, after all, so you can deploy the application and configure the environment as usual.
 Just keep in mind that you should enable 'sticky session' to deploy a clustered Cettia application.
 It's required to manage a socket lifecycle that consists of multiple transports and to enable HTTP transports that consist of multiple HTTP request-response exchanges.

+### Transport

+TODO explain what a transport is and show a compatibility table- https://cettia.io/projects/cettia-javascript-client/1.0.1/reference/#transport

+### Writing Cetita Server and Client

+TODO link the reference implementation of Cettia Protocol and how to write and verify the Cettia protocol implementation - https://cettia.io/projects/cettia-protocol/1.0.0/reference/

 ### Conclusion

-[Cettia](http://cettia.io/) is a full-featured real-time web application framework for Java that you can use to exchange events between server and client in real-time.
+[Cettia](https://cettia.io/) is a full-featured real-time web application framework for Java that you can use to exchange events between server and client in real-time.
 It is meant for when you run into issues which are tricky to resolve with WebSocket, JSON, and switch statement per se: avoiding repetitive boilerplate code, supporting environments where WebSocket is not available, handling both text and binary data together, recovering missed events, providing multi-device user experience, scaling out an application, and so on.
 It offers a reliable full duplex message channel and elegant patterns to achieve better user experience in the real-time web, and is compatible with any web frameworks on the Java Virtual Machine.

 In this tutorial, we've walked through the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia, and as a result, we've built the starter kit.
 The source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).